freaktechnik/Crowd-Dashboard/README.md

 Mirroring
 =========
 As how the dashboard is set up in the repository, a similar one can be cloned by simply calling [fetch.php](fetch.php) with the correct arguments.
 To do so, call `fetch.php?source=urlToOtherDashboard/`.
-This will fetch the other dashboards servwers.json and the mirrors.json and add the dashboard those are fetched from to the local list of mirrors.
+This will fetch the other dashboard's servers.json and the mirrors.json and add expands the local mirrors list by the dashboard fetched from.

 After having used fetch.php please delete the file from the server.